Vice President of Technology

 – Research and Development (R&D) Program Manager

-- Lead the internal tools development group as their Technical Project Manager
+– Lead the internal software development group as their Technical Project Manager

-- Achieved a 40% increase in productivity on the Test Automation group by putting the data in people’s hands, through leading the re-engineering process of the company’s metrics dashboard, thus making it more accessible, user friendly and reliable.
+– Achieved a 40% increase in productivity for the Test Automation group by leading the re-engineering process of the company’s metrics dashboard, allowing engineers to accurately track, measure and control their work.